 The ACR Appropriateness Criteria® are evidence-based guidelines to assist referring physicians and other providers in making the most appropriate imaging or treatment decision for a specific clinical condition.
 By employing these guidelines, providers enhance quality of care and contribute to the most efficacious use of radiology.

 The guidelines are developed and reviewed annually by expert panels in diagnostic imaging, interventional radiology, and radiation oncology.
 Each panel includes leaders in radiology and other specialties.
-There are 208 topics with 1014 variants in the February 2015 version.
+There are 211 topics with over 1050 variants in the November 2015 version.

 The ACR allows individuals to use the ACR Appropriateness Criteria for research, scientific, and / or informational purposes only.
 If you wish to use the ACR Appropriateness Criteria for other reasons, please contact the ACR at firstname.lastname@example.org or 703-648-8900 for permission and licensing information.
 Click here for terms and conditions.

 During the 1990s, the ACR recognized the need to define national guidelines for appropriate use of imaging technologies.
 These guidelines became known as the ACR Appropriateness Criteria (ACR AC).
 In 1993, the ACR AC were formally introduced by K.K.
 Wallace, MD, (former chair of ACR Board of Chancellors) during testimony to the U.S. House Ways and Means Committee.
 Dr. Wallace stated that the ACR was ready to create guidelines for radiology to eliminate inappropriate utilization of radiologic services.1, 2